A Tunisia Itinerary: the Perfect 2-4 Week Detailed Road Trip

 Dougga | from El Kef, the exquisite UNESCO designated Roman ruins of Dougga are less than an hour away.
 If you only visit one set of ruins on your trip – make it this one!
 It’s panoramic setting on the edge of a hill with vistas of olive farms, plus the impressive structures, is simply magnificent.

 Ayn Darahim | for a tourist-free experience, visit Ayn Darahim.
 With rolling countryside reminiscent of England, this town is just under two hours north of El Kef, tucked up in the far north western corner of Tunisia.
-We were recommended this region by a resident in Tunisia and I’d read that it was a popular summer destination for Tunisians!
+We were recommended this region by a resident and I’d read that it was a popular summer destination for Tunisians!
 It’s perfect if you want to hike, check out some waterfalls and really have some tourist-free time at the end of your Tunisia itinerary.
 We visited during April and it rained, *a lot*.
 It was really beautiful though and completely different to all the other places we visited.
 During summer, we would fully recommend Ayn Darahim!

 Bulla Regia | if you head to Ayn Darahim, on route is the exquisite Roman site of Bulla Regia.
 You may be completely Roman-ruined out by this point but Bulla Regia is worth your time, especially if you’re keen on history.

-Jugurtha’s Table | this flat, table-like mountain near the Algerian border.
+Jugurtha’s Table | this flat, table-like mountain is near the Algerian border.
 It’s a fantastic hike and well-worth a trip if trekking is your thing (advised by our friend who visited in 2023).

 Back to Tunis